Vegan Keto Bread Made with Almond Flour

 Creating grain-free bread is challenging.

 I’ve kept these to a small batch (5 breads), but you can certainly double or triple them.
 Once you try the first batch, I am fairly certain you will want to up the second batch.
-They are great as bread, but with the umami richness from the mushrooms and onions, these also make a perfect, portable breakfast or lunch (power pucks!) on the run.
-Or while cozy on the sofa with a cup of tea.
-Happy baking, and puck on!
+They are great as bread, but with the umami richness from the mushrooms and onions, these also make a perfect, portable breakfast or lunch (power bread!) on the run.

 - Preheat oven to 350F.
 Grease or spray 5 cups of a standard muffing tin.